conductor-sdk/conductor-javascript/README.md

 Check out [Getting Started](docs/getting-started.md) to learn how to get started with the JS SDK.

-## Running Workers
+## Create Workflows, Tasks, and more.

-See [create and run task workers](docs/workers.md) to learn how to create and run task workers with the JS SDK.
+See [definitions](docs/definitions.md) to learn how to create workflows, tasks, and more with the JS SDK.

 ## Running Workflows

 Read the [execute](docs/execute.md) page to learn how to execute Workflows.

-## Search for Entities
+## Running Workers

-See [search for entities](docs/search.md) to learn how to search for entities in Conductor.
+See [create and run task workers](docs/workers.md) to learn how to create and run task workers with the JS SDK.

-## Create Workflows, Tasks, and more.
+## Search for Executions

-See [definitions](docs/definitions.md) to learn how to create workflows, tasks, and more with the JS SDK.
+See [search for executions](docs/search.md) to learn how to query the executions.

 ## About